-UN Resident Coordinator 14 Representative of the National Authority 15
+UN Resident Coordinator Representative of the National Authority

 Country Name of institution

+Al man Name of an and the second s

 Name Name of representative

 Date Date

 Signature Signature and seal

 PUNOs (PUNO)

-Name of Convening UN Organization Name of PUNO
+Name of Convening Agent (Lead PUNO) Name of PUNO

 Name of Representative Name of Representative

 Date Date

 Signature Signature

 Name of PUNO Name of PUNO

 Name of Representative Name of Representative

 Date Date

 Signature Signature

-14 Not applicable for regional or global initiatives.
+&lt;sup>19 Not applicable for regional or global initiatives.

-15 Not applicable for regional or global initiatives.
+&lt;sup>20 Not applicable for regional or global initiatives.
 For regional initiatives, please provide signature from the relevant regional entity partner (e.g. Regional Economic Commission)